 Over the last 9 months we have been developing a wearable patch for monitoring elderly patients.
 The full patch is designed on a flex PCB and is powered by a combination of energy scavenging and printed energy storage.
 The presentation will summarise the main results of the project and overview the application of flexible power in healthcare applications.

 Dr. Pritesh Hiralal, CEO studied Physics and completed his Ph.D. in Engineering at the Cambridge University.
 He has spent time in business in Spain and set up Casa Hiralal S.L. and Zendal Backup.
 He has spent time in industry at the Nokia Research Centre working on high power energy storage, and has published 30+ papers and 8 patents in the field.
 He has consulted for materials as well as energy storage device companies.
 He spent time as a Research Associate as well as an adjunct lecturer at the University of Cambridge and is now a founder and CEO at Zinergy.

 Zinergy UK Ltd is a start-up founded in 2015 with headquarters in Cambridge.
-Zinergy is emerging as a company developing state of the art, thin film printed batteries which are mechanically flexible, both primary and rechargeable.
-Since foundation, Zinergy has been in constant growth and today employs 8 people.
-Our technology is principally based around zinc electrodes and aims to compete simultaneously in cost and performance, and fill a niche of truly thin batteries below 0.5mm.
-The application of these batteries complements printed electronics devices, and range as wide as active RFID tags, cards and novelty items, medical patches, etc. The rechargeable version extends this to energy scavenging systems such as solar cells and wearables.
+Zinergy is emerging as a company developing state of the art, thin film printed batteries that are mechanically flexible.
+Our technology is principally based around zinc electrodes and aims to compete in cost and performance to fill a niche of truly thin batteries below 0.5mm.
+The application of these batteries complements printed electronics devices in various markets, including active RFID tags, smart cards, medical patches, etc. The rechargeable version extends this to energy scavenging systems such as solar cells and wearables.